arachakonda/MTP-MuJoCo/README.md

-# MTP-MuJoCo
+# qualcomm_mujoco
-drone sims in MuJoCo
+contains code and documentation for the MTP  MuJoCo tutorial sessions